Veteran authors and columnists know the drill. For decades, publishers’

 3. Seasoned writers generally request editorial replies in their cover letters, providing their addresses, telephone numbers, and email addresses.
 Snail mail replies are somewhat superfluous these days.

 Still, some periodicals and publishing houses continue to require SASEs with incoming manuscripts.
-Editorial guidelines are must-reads before mailing.
+Editorial guidelines are must-reads

 Image: